V4Fire/Client/src/core/dom/intersection-watcher/README.md

 ##### [root]

 An element whose bounds are treated as the bounding box of the viewport for the element which is the observer target.
 This option can also be given as a function that returns the root element.

+Note, when using a heightmap-based watching strategy, this element will be used to calculate the geometry of the observed elements.
 See [this](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserver/root) for more information.

+##### [onlyRoot = `true`]

+This option only affects the heightmap-based watching strategy and when the `root` option is passed.
+If false, then registered handlers will be called for any scroll event, not just root events.

 ##### [threshold = `0`]